 Regular purchases and sales of financial assets are recognized on the trade-date – the date on which the Company commits to purchase or sell the asset.
 Investments are initially recognized at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
 Financial assets carried at fair value through profit or loss are initially recognized at fair value, and transaction costs are expensed in the income statement.
 Financial assets are derecognized when the rights to receive cash flows from the investments have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
 Loans and receivables are subsequently carried at amortized cost using the effective interest method.

-Gains or losses arising from changes in the fair value of the ‘financial assets at fair value through profit or loss’ category are presented in the income statement within Operating profit as Gain/(Loss) on currency derivative contracts and within net financial items for the interest rate and cross currency swap derivative contracts.
-See for note 21 for additional information.1.13 Offsetting financial instruments
+Gains or losses arising from changes in the fair value of the ‘financial assets at fair value through profit or loss’ category are presented in the income statement within Operating profit as Impairment from Current assets or within Net financial items if the gain or loss is arising from Non-current financial items.
+See for note 21 for additional information.1.12 Offsetting financial instruments

-In the statement of cash flows, cash and cash equivalents includes cash in hand and other short-term highly-liquid investments with original maturities of three months or less.
+In the statement of cash flows, cash and cash equivalents includes cash in hand and bank deposits.1.15 Accounts receivable

 Accounts receivable are recognized initially at fair value and subsequently measured at amortized cost, less provision for impairment.
 The interest factor for accounts receivable is considered to be insignificant and therefore not included in the measurement of amortized cost.
-In the case of an objective evidence of a fall in value, the difference between reported value and the present value of the expected net future cash flows is reported as a loss.
+In the case of an objective evidence of impairment, the difference between reported value and the present value of the expected net future cash flows is reported as a loss.

 Provisions for losses are recognized when there are objective indicators that the Company will not receive settlement in accordance with the original contract terms.
-Significant financial problems facing the customer, probability that the customer will go bankrupt or undergo financial restructuring, postponements and non-payment are regarded as indicators that the customer receivable is impaired.1.17 Share capital
+Significant financial problems facing the customer, probability that the customer will go bankrupt or undergo financial restructuring, postponements and non-payment are regarded as indicators that the customer receivable may be impaired.

 Borrowings are recognized initially at fair value, net of transaction costs incurred and are subsequently stated at amortized cost.
 Any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the income statement over the period of the borrowings using the effective interest method.